skupperproject/vanflow-specification/README.md

 | provider | If appropriate, the provider of the cloud platform (i.e. AWS, Azure AKS, etc.)
 | platform | Description of the cloud platform (i.e. Kubernetes/version, RHEL/version, etc.)
 | namespace | If appropriate, the namespace of the cloud site, for example in a kubernetes cluster.
+| name | The name of the site.
+| version | The version of the controller running the site.

 ### ROUTER